crt25/collimator/docs/identity-management/student.md

 ![](protocol.png "Protocol Visualization")

+## Overview

-We consider the Collimator server to be honest but curious, i.e. the server will follow the protocols but may store additional information.
+The system uses pseudonyms to track student activity across sessions while protecting student identities from the server.
+The server is "honest but curious", i.e. it follows the protocol but may store additional information.

-Each student will be assigned a long-lived pseudonym that allows the correlation of activity across sessions.
-There is the requirement that teachers need to see who their students are in class meaning a teacher must be able to associate a student's identity with their pseudonym used by the system.
+The goal is to ensure that teachers can associate a student's identity with their pseudonym, without allowing the server to link the two.

-To this end, we employ encryption where the pseudonym of a student is determined by encrypting the student's identifier.
+## Key setup

+Each teacher generates a public/private key pair:
+- The **public key** is stored on the server directly
+- The **private key** is encrypted client-side using a password-derived key before being stored on the server

+This ensures the server never has access to the teacher's private key in plaintext.

+## How students join a session

+### 1. Teacher's public key verification

+The student receives a session link from their teacher, containing a SHA-512 fingerprint of the teacher's public key.

+When the student opens the link, their browser:
+1. fetches the teacher's public key from the server and
+2. verifies the fingerprint matches

+Note that, assuming the link is distributed via a trusted, authenticated channel, like Teams or a classroom whiteboard, the server cannot substitute a different key; any tampering would cause a fingerprint mismatch.

+### 2. OpenID Connect authentication

+The student authenticates via OpenID Connect directly with the identity provider (e.g., Microsoft, Google).
+The ClassMosaic server is not involved in this exchange.

+### 3. Secure key exchange with the teacher

+After authentication, the student's browser:
+1. generates a session-specific ephemeral key pair,
+2. performs a Diffie-Hellman key exchange with the teacher's public key to derive a shared secret,
+3. sends to the teacher (via the server):
+   - The student's ephemeral public key
+   - The student's identity encrypted with the shared secret

+The server forwards this message but cannot read the encrypted identity.

+### 4. Teacher verification

+The teacher's browser:
+1. derives the same shared secret using the student's ephemeral public key and the teacher's private key,
+2. decrypts and verifies the student's identity and OpenID Connect token,
+3. assigns a pseudonym to the student,
+4. requests an authentication token from the server for this pseudonym,
+5. sends the token back to the student, encrypted with the shared secret.

+This verification step is critical — without it, the server could impersonate students.

+### 5. Session communication

+The student decrypts the authentication token and uses it for all subsequent communication with the server.
+The server only sees the pseudonym, not the real identity.

+## Security properties

+**Forward secrecy:** Because students generate ephemeral keys for each session, compromising a teacher's long-term private key does not expose past session communications.

+**Traffic analysis consideration:** If the server proxies messages, it could potentially correlate requests by timing.
+Random delays or message reordering can mitigate this.

+## Technical details

+This section provides a more formal description of the protocol for those interested in the cryptographic details.

-In particular, each teacher $T$ will generate a long-term public/private key pair $(\mathrm{pk}_{T}, \mathrm{sk}_{T})$ where the public key $\mathrm{pk}_{T}$ is stored by the server directly and the private (or secret) key $\mathrm{sk}_{T}$ is stored on the server only *after* the teacher's machine encrypted it locally using a symmetric key $k_{p}$ derived from a password $p$.
+Each teacher $T$ generates a long-term public/private key pair $(\mathrm{pk}_{T}, \mathrm{sk}_{T})$ where the public key $\mathrm{pk}_{T}$ is stored by the server directly and the private (or secret) key $\mathrm{sk}_{T}$ is stored on the server only *after* the teacher's machine encrypted it locally using a symmetric key $k_{p}$ derived from a password $p$.

 When a student $S$ wants to join a session $j$, they click on the link they receive from their teacher.
 This link contains a fingerprint (SHA-512 hash) of the teacher's public key allowing the student's machine to authenticate the teacher's public key.